tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LP-02-Ins-Intro-Lex.md

 * Amazon Lex is an AWS service that allows developers to create conversational interfaces powered by the same deep learning technologies as Alexa.

-* Getting started with Amazon Lex is quite easy, it's just a four steps process.
+* Getting started with Amazon Lex is quite easy, it's just a four step process.

 * All the complexity of deep learning algorithms is encapsulated, no coding is needed to start using it.